 “Director Jack Bender films all this with enough style that Child’s Play 3 never becomes overly boring or tedious, and there’s some nicely timed tension and comic bits scattered throughout.
 Kevin Yagher’s effects work is expert, Andrew Robinson has a funny supporting turn…” TV Guide

-” …it’s probably the least fun entry in the series, but a moderately enjoyable hour-and-a-half nonetheless and the military school setting is good, if not used to its full potential.
-And f*ck you, tabloid liars.”
-Hudson Lee, Vegan Voorhees
+” …it’s probably the least fun entry in the series, but a moderately enjoyable hour-and-a-half nonetheless and the military school setting is good, if not used to its full potential.”
+Vegan Voorhees

 “Fine doll effects and sporadic gore are par for the genre.
 Acting is good, with honors going to the original Dirty Harry nemesis, Andrew Robinson, amusing as the school’s obsessive barber.”
 Variety